How Should We Treat Our Enemies?

 “This is my command: love each other.”
 John 15:17

-At its heart, then, Jesus’s Great Commission was really a call to imbed his unprecedented vision of God’s enemy-loving character and command in culture all around the world.
+At its heart, then, Jesus’s Great Commission was really a call to embody and inspire his unprecedented vision of God’s enemy-loving character and command in culture all around the world.
 That’s the mission: teaching and obedience to what Jesus actually commanded.

 By Jesus’s own standard, entire countries can identify as “Christian,” go to church, and shout, “Jesus is Lord!”
-But if enemy-love hasn’t transformed their ideas, attitudes, and actions, Jesus’s mission remains a failed project and we’ve missed the point.
+But if enemy-love hasn’t transformed our ideas, attitudes, and actions, Jesus’s mission remains an unfinished project and we’ve missed the point.

 So how should we treat our enemies in our time of hatred, conflict, and deadly violence around the world?

 Jesus’s answer remains counter-cultural and clear: we should love our enemies.
-And this love looks like praying for them, doing good to them, blessing them, and making personal sacrifices for their flourishing.
+And this love looks like praying for them, doing good to them, blessing them, making personal sacrifices for their flourishing, and being merciful.

 If you want to learn more about Jesus’s ethics of enemy-love and its evolution to the present, check out my new course Neighbor-Love: A Revolutionary Idea that Could Save Our World.